-31 Allegations against Trade Union Representatives
+32. Allegations against Trade Union Representatives

-No formal disciplinary action or formal disciplinary investigation will be taken against a trade union representative until the circumstances of the case have been discussed with a full time official of their union.
+No formal disciplinary action or formal Disciplinary Investigation will be taken against a Trade Union Representative until the circumstances of the case have been discussed with a full time Official of their union.
+The School should seek advice from their HR Consultant should this situation arise.

-32 Criminal Proceedings
+33. Criminal Proceedings

-A criminal charge or conviction for actions outside of the workplace may result in disciplinary proceedings being taken where it is judged that the Employee's action:
+A criminal charge, conviction or caution for actions outside of the workplace may result in disciplinary proceedings being taken where it is judged that the Employee's action: